Hou Yifan: Career

-2025 with ten-year-old Bodhana Sivanandan.

-In June 2007, Yifan became China's youngest national champion.

-She was admitted to the National Chess Center, an academy for young talented players from all over the country, in Beijing when she was ten, with leading Chinese grandmasters Ye Jiangchuan and Yu Shaoteng as her trainers.
 In order to better support her chess career, her family relocated to Beijing in 2003.
 Hou's mother, Wang Qian, a former nurse, accompanied her to many international tournaments when Hou was young.
 Hou was homeschooled.
 As a teenager, she listed her interests as reading and studying and she listed her favorite chess player as Bobby Fischer.

+In 2005, at age eleven, she became the youngest chess player to earn a Woman Grandmaster norm; this record was not surpassed until 2025 with ten-year-old Bodhana Sivanandan.
+In June 2007, Yifan became China's youngest national champion.
+That same year, at twelve years and eleven months old, she became the youngest girl to defeat a grandmaster rated over 2600, by defeating Nikita Vitiugov, a record surpassed by Bodhana Sivanandan in 2026.

 Life outside chess

 Against the wishes of her trainer, she enrolled in Peking University in 2012, studying International Relations.
 She took a full course load and participated in many extracurricular activities.
 She was offered a Rhodes Scholarship, and studied for a Master of Public Policy at St Hilda's College, Oxford with the Blavatnik School of Government.
 Commentators have noted her achievements despite her academic commitments and limited tournament preparation.
 Vladimir Kramnik said: "If she wants to stay the best female player, she can probably do nothing.
 If she wants to achieve her potential, she must concentrate fully on chess."
-Hou is aware of this as well, but nonetheless chooses to treat chess as a hobby, not a career.
 She said in 2018: "I want to be the best, but you also have to have a life."

-In 2020, at age 26, Hou became the youngest ever professor at Shenzhen University where she is a professor at the School of Physical Education, which includes chess in its Sports Training Program.
+In 2020, at age 26, Hou became the youngest-ever professor at Shenzhen University where she is a professor at the School of Physical Education, which includes chess in its Sports Training Program.

 Results

 2003

 Hou Yifan's first major tournament was on 31 August–12 September 2003 at the Chinese Team Chess Championship (Open) in Tianjin.
 She scored 3/7 with a 2246 performance rating.

-She won her first international tournament when she came first (9½/11; +8 =3 −0, TPR 2121) in the girl's under-10 section of the World Youth Championship in Halkidiki, Greece in October–November 2003.
+She won her first international tournament when she came first (9½/11; +8 =3 −0, TPR 2121) in the girls' under-10 section of the World Youth Championship in Halkidiki, Greece in October–November 2003.
 In November, she made her debut in the National Women's Chess Championship, held at Shanwei, Guangdong.
 She finished in 14th place with 3½/9 with a performance rating of 2202.